Stress management

 For example, makeup if a dispute with a friend causes stress.

-For example, instead of thinking, “I will never pass my course”, think: “I will do my best and see how it goes.”
+For example, instead of thinking, “I will never pass my course”, tell yourself: “I will do my best and see how it goes.”

 Easier said than done, we know.
 It will take some rehearsing to get the hang of it, but these helpful thoughts will become more automatic if you keep repeating them.